nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `listproject`

 Expected output:
-System message noting success, all projects shown in the displayed project list
+- System message noting success
+- All projects shown in the displayed project list

 [Return to Top](#table-of-contents)